simonhw/middle-earth-champion/README.md

 - [Creating Your First README - Kera Cudmore](https://github.com/kera-cudmore/readme-examples)

 ## To-do List
-- read through the readme
-- CI linter the code after any new changes
-- abstract out isadmin
-- review docstrings
-- register details class
 - add images for all bugs
+- final read through of the readme
+- CI linter the code after any final changes